hzFishy/UnrealNotes/content/Unreal Engine/Editor Only/Editor Customization/Editor Documentation.md

 (Thanks to Hojo)

 > [!Error] Not working?
-> Be sure to have a "default" tooltip set on your class/struct/property!
+> - Be sure to have a "default" tooltip set on your class/struct/property!
+In some cases the documentation tooltip widget will not be used if there isn't a default tooltip text set (see `FDocumentation::CreateToolTip` for the default behavior).
-> In some cases the documentation tooltip widget will not be used if there isn't a default tooltip text set (see `FDocumentation::CreateToolTip` for the default behavior).
+> - Only works on "item" properties (if you are doing a property tooltip).
+So you cannot have a udn tooltip on Arrays, Maps or Sets properties.

 1. Get a template from `UE_5.X\Engine\Documentation\Source\Shared`.
 For example `UE_5.X\Engine\Documentation\Source\Shared\Types\UActorComponent\UActorComponent.INT.udn`
 2. Use a toll such a VSCode to have a live markdown preview.